Giveaway: Enter For Your Chance to Win a Wireless Bluetooth Karaoke Microphone & Tea Gift Box! | JenniferHudsonShow.com

 Complete the entry form below for your chance to win!

-Get a second chance to win this prize by signing up for our newsletter to get access to exclusive sweepstakes and be one of the first to hear about opportunities to win incredible prizes!
+Don't forget to sign up for our newsletter to get access to exclusive sweepstakes and be one of the first to hear about opportunities to win incredible prizes!

 Good luck!